 Satan’s alarm bells really start to go off when we decide that we no longer want to live in our sin but desire to live for God.
 We see in Mark 1: 11-13, that Jesus was baptised and at once the Spirit sent him out into the wilderness to be tempted by Satan.
 For a believer, baptism demonstrates the ultimate and initiating acceptance of Christ and faith in God.
-When we accept Christ, we become a target for Satan because Satan doesn’t sit idly by while our relationship with God develops and flourishes.
-Satan has a nervous breakdown and will fight to keep us separated.
+When we accept Christ into our hearts, we become a target for Satan because Satan doesn’t sit idly by while our relationship with God develops and flourishes.
+Satan has a nervous breakdown and will fight harder to keep us separated.

-While the enemy plans to destroy, God will use the attack to bless us and to deepen our faith and trust in Him.
+While the enemy plans to destroy, God will use the attack to bless us and deepen our faith and trust in Him.

 What we need to do is learn to:

 - Understand our God given authority and power over the enemy